matt-harvey/dailycashmanager/README.rst

 - Doxygen (known to work with version 1.8.3.1)

-If you want to build the user guide web contents, you will need:

-- Sphinx (documentation generator - known to work with version 1.1.3)
-- sphinx-better-theme (known to work with version 0.1.4)

 To build a binary installer for Windows, you will need:

 - Nullsoft Scriptable Install System (NSIS) (known to work with version 2.46)